 BST implements a binary search tree.
 The analysis infers both the value and the shape information of a BST data structure.
 Our implementation stores the infimum and supremum of all keys of a sub-tree in its root.
-This information allows our analysis to distinguish the left and right sub-tree of a node and, thus, to infer that the shape is not a DAG.
+This information allows our analysis to relate the value stored in the root to the values in the left and right sub-trees, and, thus, to infer that the shape is a tree, that is, loopfree and not a general DAG.
 We omitted method deleteKey because our analysis is not able to infer that replacing the deleted key with the next smallest key preserves sortedness; it does, however, infer that the tree shape is preserved.